 Cultural and Racial Organizations in Britain

-Many cultural groups are proud of their organizations, however people of European heritage are now labelled as 'racist' if they display similar pride.
+Many cultural groups are proud of their organizations; however, people of European heritage are now labeled as 'racist' if they display similar pride.
 Below is a list of organizations in Britain that represent different colored races, but do not represent British native Europeans.
 When Europeans have created organizations to represent them, the Equality and Human Rights Commission in Britain has claimed it is practicing discrimination according to race and skin color.
-For some reason however, the organizations in Britain listed below are given a free pass as being perfectly acceptable!
+For some reason, however, the organizations in Britain listed below are given a free pass as being perfectly acceptable!

 The Black Police Association